-Figure 10. (a) Example stimuli for two subsets of conditions.
+FIGURE 7 (A) Example stimuli for two subsets of conditions.
 One subset contains five focal lengths with a magnification of 4.9 (diagonal length of the printed picture was 21.4 cm).
 The other subset contains eight magnifications with a focal length of 56 mm.
-The relative sizes of the stimuli actually changed by a factor of 15.4, but we cannot show such a large change in the Figure.
-Therefore, the change in relative size shown previously is qualitative.
-The purple boxes around two of the pictures indicate the one that was in both subsets. (b) Two plots of average preferred viewing distance across subjects for each manipulation.
-Black and green circles represent the focal length and magnification manipulations, respectively, and correspond to the boxes around the pictures in panel a.
-The purple circles in both plots represent data from one magnification and focal length (4.9 and 56 mm, respectively).
+The relative sizes of the stimuli actually changed by a factor of 15.4, but we cannot show such a large change in the figure.
+Therefore, the change in relative size shown here is qualitative.
+The purple boxes around two of the pictures indicate the one that was in both subsets.
+(B) Two plots of average preferred viewing distance across participants for each manipulation.
+Black and green circles represent the focal length and magnification manipulations, respectively, and correspond to the boxes around the pictures in Panel A. The purple circles in both plots represent data from one magnification and focal length (4.9 and 56 mm, respectively).
 Error bars represent standard errors of the mean.